support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 The Flying Trunk from Tales by Hans Christian Andersen, pub.
-1911 Three women sleeping, from Brangane Draws Back the Curtain, Act I Heav Zira: in Captivity, Poem from The Garden of Kama The Knight tries to Allay the Doubts of Elsa, illustration from In a Trice She Woke Up, Sat Up in Her Bed, and Eyeing the Stranger, Enquired Who He Was, from Folk-Tales of Bengal Illustration for The Cloister and The Hearth by Charles Reade The princess faints.
-Tale The air was Zira in Captivity Deserted Gipsy A Princess Eating Fruit The Nightingale The Princess Put the Maidens into Hammocks Zira in captivity, illustration from The Garden of Kama (and other lyrics from India) The airs of Heaven (illustration from Lady Ann Valeria Messalina, third wife of Roman Emperor Claudius, 1937 And what sayest thou then to my love?
-(King Henry V) The Frog Prince, illustration from Plate 3: He rushed out of his hiding-place and killed the serpent, from Folk-Tales of Bengal Blue beard: The young wife of Blue Beard, Fatima, invites her friends to her house while her husband is away on a trip c.1910 The Parisian Woman during the time of the Merovingians, c5th-8th century AD, c1870-1950 They Overran the House Without Loss of Time Illustration for the story, Princess Belle Étoile Lallah Rookh and her Persian Slave The Prince Wakes Beauty, from The Blue Beard Picture Book Bee, he said to her.
-Choose whatever you like.
-The Sleeping Beauty: Prince Charming Discovers the Sleeping Girl
+1911 Three women sleeping, from Brangane Draws Back the Curtain, Act I Prince Feroze-Shah Awakes the Beautiful Princess, illustration from Heav The Knight tries to Allay the Doubts of Elsa, illustration from In a Trice She Woke Up, Sat Up in Her Bed, and Eyeing the Stranger, Enquired Who He Was, from Folk-Tales of Bengal Illustration for The Cloister and The Hearth by Charles Reade The princess faints.
+Tale The air was Zira in Captivity A Princess Eating Fruit The Nightingale Zira in captivity, illustration from The Garden of Kama (and other lyrics from India) The Princess Put the Maidens into Hammocks The airs of Heaven (illustration from Lady Ann Valeria Messalina, third wife of Roman Emperor Claudius, 1937 And what sayest thou then to my love?
+(King Henry V) The Frog Prince, illustration from Blue beard: The young wife of Blue Beard, Fatima, invites her friends to her house while her husband is away on a trip c.1910 Plate 3: He rushed out of his hiding-place and killed the serpent, from Folk-Tales of Bengal The Wise Woman Seated Herself Near My Pillow Hans Christian Andersen: The Little Sea Maid The Parisian Woman during the time of the Merovingians, c5th-8th century AD, c1870-1950 Prince Ahmed and the Fairy Banou, illustration from They Overran the House Without Loss of Time Illustration for the story, Princess Belle Étoile Lallah Rookh and her Persian Slave The Prince Wakes Beauty, from The Blue Beard Picture Book

 Show more similar artworks